Institute for Faith-Based Diplomacy

 People of of faith who will carry on and lead the work pioneered by Brian Cox

-Extending Faith-Based Reconciliation as an Alternative to Ideologies that Foster Oppression and Violence
+Extending Faith-Based Reconciliation as an Alternative to Religious Extremism and Violence

 -